nasa/harmony-service-example/README.md

 ### Building from Dev Container

-If you plan to build the Docker image from a container, in addition to the above instructions, you'll want to create a .env file and populate it with the following:
+If you plan to build the Docker image and are running Docker in Docker, you'll also want to create a .env file and populate it with the following:

 ```
 # Harmony-Service-Example Environment Variables